Code-Institute-Submissions/Trash-Tournaments/TESTING.md

 - #### Site Owner Goals

     + As a **site owner** I want the landing page (index.html) to clearly provide all information needed about the site's purpose and what is available.
-        + When I visit the website I can see the intro section and expand button clearly.
+        + When I visit the website I can see the introduction section and expand button clearly.
         + In the overview section I can find out about every page within the site and see what is being offered to me.
     + As a **site owner** I want any user to receive the correct information for the viewport they are currently on.
         + I have tested the website across multiple screen sizes and have found no issues thus far with content displaying or appearing incorrectly.